 - The behavior or communication must be pervasive, lasting over time, and not limited to an off-color remark or two that a coworker found annoying.
 These incidents should be reported to Human Resources for needed intervention.

-- The problem becomes significant and pervasive if it is all around a worker, continues over time, and is not investigated and addressed effectively enough by the organization to make the behavior stop.
+- The problem becomes significant and pervasive if it is all around a worker, and continues over time, and is not investigated and addressed effectively enough by the organization to make the behavior stop.

 - It is reasonable to assume that the employer knew about the actions or behavior and did not sufficiently intervene.
 Consequently, the employer can be liable for the creation of a hostile work environment.